youtype/boto3_stubs_docs/mypy_boto3_sagemaker/client.md

 ### list_workforces

-Use this operation to list all private and vendor workforces in an AWS Region.
+Use this operation to list all private and vendor workforces in an Amazon Web Services Region.

 Type annotations for `boto3.client("sagemaker").list_workforces` method.